Dragonslayer1307/Dank-Memer-Donation-Logging/README.md

 Head to discord.com/developers/applications and copy you're own discord bot token and paste it there.

 # More info
-If you have any doubts feel free to contact Dragonslayer ⚡#5029.
+If you have any doubts feel free to contact Dragonslayer ⚡#6969 via discord.
 My discord server >>> https://discord.gg/jYgM5EQfTx
 Feel free to contact me via my server/dms